antonybevan/h-perforatum-network-tox/docs/MANUSCRIPT_DRAFT.md

-# Network Position Dominates Target Count in Determining Hepatotoxic Influence: A Tiered Inference Framework Applied to *Hypericum perforatum*
+# Network Position Dominates Target Count in Hepatotoxic Influence: Evidence from *Hypericum perforatum*

 ---

 ## Abstract

 The assumption that compounds with more molecular targets exert greater toxicological impact pervades network pharmacology, yet lacks formal justification.
-Here, we demonstrate that this "target-count fallacy" leads to systematic misattribution of hepatotoxicity risk.
+Here, we demonstrate that this assumption leads to systematic misattribution of hepatotoxicity.
 Using *Hypericum perforatum* as a model system, we compare Hyperforin (9 targets) and Quercetin (62 targets) for their network-level influence on drug-induced liver injury (DILI) genes.

-We employ a tiered inference framework: (1) shortest-path proximity provides context; (2) standard random walk influence (RWI) establishes epistemic baseline; (3) expression-weighted influence (EWI) validates biological plausibility.
-Despite Quercetin exhibiting closer proximity to DILI genes (d_c Z = −5.16), Hyperforin demonstrates 17–22× greater per-target network influence (PTNI), consistent across both RWI (21.9×, p < 10⁻¹⁶) and EWI (16.9×, p < 10⁻¹⁵).
-Chemical similarity analysis confirms neither compound resembles known hepatotoxins, excluding structural confounding.
+We quantified network influence using random walk propagation on the human interactome, then evaluated whether associations persisted under biologically informed constraints using liver expression-weighted transition probabilities.
+Despite Quercetin exhibiting closer proximity to DILI genes, Hyperforin demonstrated 17–22× greater per-target influence, consistent across both unweighted (21.9×, p < 10⁻¹⁶) and expression-weighted (16.9×, p < 10⁻¹⁵) analyses.
+Chemical similarity analysis confirmed neither compound resembles known hepatotoxins, excluding structural confounding.

 Our findings establish that network position and propagation dynamics—not target count—determine toxicological influence.
-We propose PTNI as a minimal metric to resolve interpretive failures in polypharmacology assessment.
+We propose per-target network influence (PTNI) as a minimal metric to resolve interpretive failures in polypharmacology assessment.

-**Keywords:** network pharmacology, drug-induced liver injury, random walk with restart, expression weighting, target-count fallacy
+**Keywords:** network pharmacology, drug-induced liver injury, random walk with restart, expression weighting, polypharmacology

 ---

 ## Introduction

 Network pharmacology has transformed our understanding of drug action by situating molecular targets within the broader context of cellular systems.
 However, the field operates under an implicit assumption: compounds with more targets pose greater risk.
-This "target-count fallacy" conflates coverage with impact, ignoring the fundamental distinction between local connectivity and global influence.
+This conflates coverage with impact, ignoring the fundamental distinction between local connectivity and global influence.

 Consider the analytical challenge posed by polypharmacological natural products. *Hypericum perforatum* (St. John's Wort) contains Quercetin, a promiscuous flavonoid targeting over 60 hepatic proteins, alongside Hyperforin, a prenylated phloroglucinol with fewer than 12 validated targets.
 A naïve interpretation suggests Quercetin poses the primary hepatotoxicity risk.
 Clinical evidence contradicts this: Hyperforin-mediated PXR activation drives the established drug-drug interactions and rare hepatic events.

 This paradox exposes a methodological gap.
 Proximity-based metrics—the dominant approach in network pharmacology—reward compounds that are close to disease genes without considering whether that proximity translates to mechanistic influence.
 A target may be one hop from a disease gene yet exert negligible propagation through the network.
 The distinction between "close" and "influential" is not semantic; it is the difference between correlation and mechanism.

-Here, we address this gap through a tiered inference framework:

-1. **Proximity (d_c):** Context, not inference
-2. **Standard Random Walk Influence (RWI):** Does the signal exist?
-3. **Expression-Weighted Influence (EWI):** Does the signal persist under biological constraint?

-By requiring the signal to exist in unweighted topology before validating under biological weighing, we prevent the discovery metric from manufacturing its own conclusions.
+Here, we address this gap by systematically separating proximity from influence.
+We first assess unconstrained network influence using standard random walk propagation on the human interactome.
+Because topology alone does not account for tissue relevance, we subsequently evaluate whether these associations persist under biologically informed constraints, using expression-weighted transition matrices derived from liver transcriptomic data.
+To account for differences in target set size, influence is additionally normalized per target.

 ---